Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• The maximum days under water over 5 years of iShares MSCI Thailand ETF is 579 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum time in days below previous high water mark of 617 days in the last 5 years of iShares MSCI Thailand ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

-• During the last 3 years, the maximum time in days below previous high water mark is 579 days, which is larger, thus worse than the value of 199 days from the benchmark.
+• During the last 3 years, the maximum days under water is 617 days, which is greater, thus worse than the value of 199 days from the benchmark.

 AveDuration: